NREL/PH-Training/PowerSystems-II.md

-# Sienna System Generation Training Script
+# Session 4 : Sienna System Generation Training Script

 This script demonstrates how to use the PowerSystemsCaseBuilder.jl package and provides a step-by-step guide to explore and build power system models.